Automatic indi-allsky backup on external drive (Fritzbox NAS) – Phase 2: Files

 RETENTION_MAX_USED_PCT=80

-# adjust if necessary
+# adjust if needed

 DRY_RUN=0